naneshcp/Advanced-C-Lab-Manual/Module 7.md

 EXP NO:1 C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.
+## Name:Naneshvaran C
+## Reg.no:212224110038
 Aim:
-To write a C program for array of structure to check eligibility for the vaccine person age above 6 years of age.
+To write a C program for array of structure to check eligibility for the vaccine person age above 18 years of age.

 Algorithm:
 1. Declare structure eligible with age (integer) and n (character array)
 2. Declare variable e of type eligible
 3. Input age and name using scanf, store in e
-4. If e.age <= 6
+4. If e.age <= 18
 -	Print "Vaccine Eligibility: No"
 Else
 -	Print "Vaccine Eligibility: Yes"